halfdane/dsedley/content/publications/articles.md

 in C. Gallazzi, B. Kramer, S. Settis (eds.) _Intorno al Papiro di Artemidoro I. Contesto Culturale, Lingua e Stile.
 Atti del Convegno di Pisa del 15 novembre 2008_ (Milan 2009), 29-53

 ### ‘The _Theaetetus_ as an ethical dialogue’
 in A. Havlicek, F. Karfik and S. Spinka (eds.), _Plato’s Theaetetus.
-Proceedings of Sixth Symposium Platonicum Pragense_ (2009), 2-13 (revised version,  ‘Plato’s _Theaetetus_ as an ethical dialogue’ in A. Nightingale and D. Sedley (eds.), _Ancient Models of Mind.
-Studies in Human and Divine Rationality_), 2010, 64-74
+Proceedings of Sixth Symposium Platonicum Pragense_ (2009), 2-13.
+Revised version,  ‘Plato’s _Theaetetus_ as an ethical dialogue’ in A. Nightingale and D. Sedley (eds.), _Ancient Models of Mind.
+Studies in Human and Divine Rationality_ (Cambridge 2010), 64-74

 ### ‘The status of physics in Lucretius, Philodemus and Cicero’
 in A. Antoni, D. Delattre (eds.), _Miscellanea Papyrologica Herculanensia volumen I_ (Pisa 2010), 63-8